AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/glossary.md

 The Glossary panel allows a map to be parsed.
 You can create a Glossary topic file and include it in a common Glossary map.
 This map can then be added to other maps.
 Using the Glossary makes it easier to consistently phrase information and provide better clarity to the reader.

-Sample files that you may opt to use for this lesson are provided in the file _glossary.zip_.
+Sample files that you may opt to use for this lesson are provided in the file [glossary.zip](assets/glossary.zip).

 >[!VIDEO](https://video.tv.adobe.com/v/342765)